20tab/UnrealEnginePython/README.md

 If instead, you want to package your project without python, just remember to change the UnrealEnginePython.uplugin to have this line: https://github.com/20tab/UnrealEnginePython/blob/master/UnrealEnginePython.uplugin#L20 set as "Editor" instead of "Runtime"

-# Installation from sources on MacOSX
+# Installation from sources on MacOS

 * install the latest official python distribution from python.org (the installation will end in the "/Library/Frameworks/Python.framework/Versions/X.Y" directory).
 * create a new unreal engine blank c++ project (NOT a blueprint one, otherwise XCode will not be initialized)